 Find your Celtic heart

-Centuries ago, Irish and Scottish Gaels began settling in Cape Breton and in pockets across Nova Scotia.
+Centuries ago, Irish and Scottish Gaels began settling in Cape Breton and throughout mainland Nova Scotia.
 With them came the vibrant Celtic culture that helped shape our province’s identity.
 This culture of song, dance, music, and craft, not only survives here – but flourishes.
 Hit the road and follow the sounds of celebration.

 Highland Village Museum